Helping Authors Write Their Query Letters

 Sophie Playle

-Do you really need a literary agent?
+Do authors really need literary agents?

 Agents usually take a 10-20% commission from the proceeds of sales as payment for their services.